dgor82/dgor82.github.io/style_guide_code.md

 ## Design by Contract

-DbC, inspired by Bertrand Meyer, the inventor of the Eiffel language, ensures that software components interact based on clearly defined specifications.
-This formal agreement on expected inputs, outputs, and side effects between components leads to more reliable and robust system behaviour, facilitating easier debugging and validation of software correctness.
-This complements the TDD approach described further above.
+I somewhat adhere to DbC (originally described by Bertrand Meyer and implemented in the Eiffel language).
+It ensures that software components interact based on clearly and formally defined agreements on expected inputs, outputs, invariants etc. It complements my testing strategy (see above) to achieve system robustness.

-**I believe in a pragmatic application of DbC by limiting its use to the outer edges of each component, i.e. where it interfaces with other components or third-party libraries.**
+My pragmatic application of DbC means focusing on asserting pre-conditions mainly on the outer edges of modules/components (and especially when interfacing 3rd party libraries).

+**Note that this 'crashing fast and hard' approach represents the exact opposite of the 'defensive programming' anti-pattern**.

 ## Composition over Inheritance